Mini Chicken B'Steeyas

 Stir 1/4 cup sugar into mixture.
 Add eggs; cook, stirring, until scrambled but still moist.
 Transfer to bowl with chicken.
 Stir in raisins if desired.
 Season with salt and pepper; let cool.

 In a food processor, pulse almonds until finely ground.
 Transfer to a bowl; stir in remaining 1/2 cup sugar and 1 teaspoon cinnamon.

-Working with 1 rectangle at a time, place 1 tablespoon chicken mixture about 1 inch from end of a short side, leaving a 1/2-inch border on long sides.
+Working with 1 rectangle at a time, place 1 tablespoon chicken mixture 1 inch from end of a short side, leaving a 1/2-inch border on long sides.
 Fold 1/2 inch of each long side over filling.
 Starting from the end with filling, roll into a log.
-Repeat process to make remaining rolls (you should have 54).
-Brush with butter; arrange, seam sides down, on parchment-lined baking sheets.
-(B'steeyas can be frozen at this point, uncovered, until firm, about 1 hour; transfer to airtight containers, and freeze up to 6 weeks.)
+Repeat process to make 54 rolls total.
+Brush with butter, and arrange seam sides down on parchment-lined baking sheets.

 Freeze (uncovered) until firm, about 1 hour.
 Transfer to airtight containers, and freeze until ready to use, up to 6 weeks.

 To serve, preheat oven to 425 degrees.
 Place logs on parchment-lined baking sheets; bake, rotating sheets halfway through, until golden brown and crisp, 12 to 15 minutes.
 Let cool slightly before dusting with sugar and cinnamon.
 Serve warm.